 Post-Abortion Stress Syndrome

 Post-Traumatic Stress Disorder, or PTSD, is a condition of having severe negative reactions associated with an event.
 These reactions last long after the event has ended and interfere with one’s life.
-Common symptoms include intrusive thoughts, such as nightmares and flashbacks, avoidance of reminders of the event, hyperreactivity, and other cognitive issues.
+Common symptoms of PTSD include intrusive thoughts, such as nightmares and flashbacks, avoidance of reminders of the event, hyperreactivity, and other cognitive issues.

 Post-abortion stress syndrome, or PASS, is a name that describes certain PTSD-like reactions to abortion.
 These include avoidance of things that trigger memories about abortion, or nightmares about babies or the procedure.
 It can also include self-punishing behaviors, such as self-harm, severe depression, and mental distress.

-While people can develop PTSD symptoms for many different reasons, certain criteria must be met for a strict diagnosis of PTSD.
+While people can develop PTSD symptoms for many different reasons, certain criteria must be met for a strict diagnosis.
 First, the person must have had exposure to either real or threatened death, injury, or forms of sexual violence.
 This can either be a personal experience, or something that the person witnessed.
 In addition, the person must have at least a few specific symptoms.
 These may include intrusion (such as nightmares), avoiding reminders of the traumatic event, hyperactivity, and overreactions.

 Is PASS Real?